ImmortalHero101/argumentHandler/README.md

 - `components`:  Array containing the argument structures of the path, each position in Array representing the argument number it represents and will be evaluated against.

 #### Components Object
-Finally, the **Components Object** (`pathComponent` as reference name) that contains (or defines) the structure of the argument that would be in the position same as of this data structure in its array.
+Finally, the **Components Object** (`pathComponent` as reference name, component as alternative name) that contains (or defines) the structure of the argument that would be in the position same as of this data structure in its array.

 To avoid unexpected behaviour, there are some requisites to constructing this part of the **Command Argument Structure Object**.
 They are:
-- There should be at least one mandatory `pathComponent` per path.
+- There should be at least one mandatory component per path.
-- The first `pathComponent` object should not contain the `fromPrev` property, as there is no property behind it.
+- The first component object should not contain the `fromPrev` property, as there is no property behind it.
-- There should be at least one specified associate pathComponent property before that associate is used.
+- There should be at least one specified associate component property before that associate is used.

 ```js
 {